-LNURL are advanced features and applications that go beyond payment-only processing on Lightning Wallets.
+LNURL are advanced features and applications that go beyond just payment processing for Lightning Wallets.

 LNURL is a protocol for communication between Lightning wallets and external applications and third-party services.